Terms and conditions

-17. NON SOLLICITATION: User shall not solicit any individual who is under contract with Headroom, regardless if he/she is dedicated to User’s projects or to other Users, for a period of twelve (12) months after termination of User’s service contract with Headroom.
+17. NON SOLLICITATION: User shall not solicit any individual who is under employment with Headroom, for a period of twelve (12) months after termination of User’s contract with Headroom.

 User further agrees that, should User be approached by a person who is or has been an employee or a contractor of Headroom during the period described above, User will not offer to nor employ or retain as a contractor or agent any such person for a period of twelve (12) months following the termination of his/her business relationship with us.

-18. Headroom works with apps to enable team collaboration via the Internet.
+18. Headroom works with her own software, in addition to third party apps, to enable team collaboration via the Internet.

-19. Headroom will safeguard the functionality of the apps and act speedily and actively in cases of complaints.
+19. Headroom will safeguard the functionality of her software and act speedily and actively in cases of complaints.

 20. Headroom cannot be held liable for any direct or consequential damage or loss to the User or any third parties, resulting from the use of the apps.

 21. USAGE: Headroom can’t be hold responsible for usage of the plan.
 Hours are replenished at the start of each month.
 User cannot accumulate unused support hours from previous months or share them with other users.
 For our Business plan a User can share hours with other assigned seats.